Alimov-8/django-bookstore-app/README.md

         In practice it is straightforward,
         but the additional layer of security concerns makes it an area worthy of focus at scale.

+    11. Permissions and groups are a highly subjective area that vary widely from project to project.